pleonova/llm-toolbox/README.md

 # llm-toolbox
-Code snippets for working with text data
+Code snippets for working with text data and related notes.